frequency-chain/frequency/designdocs/capacity_staking_rewards.md

 To build a self-sustaining Frequency network where control is decentralized, a variety of economic solutions are needed.
 One of these is the ability to stake FRQCY token in return for something; this creates an incentive for participation and involvement with the chain fundamentals and governance.

 ## Assumptions
-* The exact formula for calculating rewards is provided in advance and used in the implementation of this design.
+* The exact formula for calculating rewards is determined in advance and used in the implementation of this design.
-* The reward pool size is fixed until it is either set directly by governance or calculated from a value set by governance (which of these is TBD)
 * Rewards are not prorated; they are calculated based on the staking account balance at the start of an Era.
 * Like other blockchains, we round away "dust", values that are 10<sup>-6</sup> FRQCY or less. (??)

+## To be decided:
+* Is Reward Pool fixed?
+* What are the inputs to the economic model?
+* How does the capacity generated from Maximized Capacity Staking different from that from Rewards Capacity Staking?

 ## Economic Model
 By "economic model" we mean the formulae used to manage staking rewards to achieve the goals of decentralization, economic stabiilty, and sustainability.